Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

-Intermediate ions like \ion{N}{iii} are mainly generated either at the shock front or in the precursor region during the Sedov-Taylor phase.
-For the \cie~ and \nei~ cases, most of the \ion{N}{iii} column remains small and originates in the shock-front, whereas in the \nsrd~ and \nsrdc~ cases, the radiation from the shock (which is mostly He ionising before $t< \tcoolon$) pre-ionises the upstream material to produce \ion{N}{iii}.
+Intermediate ions like \niii are mainly generated either at the shock front or in the precursor region during the Sedov-Taylor phase.
+For the \cie~ and \nei~ cases, most of the \niii column remains small and originates in the shock-front, whereas in the \nsrd~ and \nsrdc~ cases, the radiation from the shock (which is mostly He ionising before $t< \tcoolon$) pre-ionises the upstream material to produce \niii.
 At later times $t\gtrsim 80$ kyr, the contribution from the shock front can be significant for the \cie~ case.
-For the cases with non-equilibrium network, the contribution from the shock front is negligible due to the long ionisation time-scale for the \ion{N}{ii}$\rightarrow$ \ion{N}{iii} transition, and most of the \ion{N}{iii} column is formed in the bubble-shell interface.
+For the cases with non-equilibrium network, the contribution from the shock front is negligible due to the long ionisation time-scale for the \nii$\rightarrow$ \niii transition, and most of the \niii column is formed in the bubble-shell interface.
 Since the size of this interface and the density and temperature structure at the interface is sensitive to the resolution, this introduces convergence issues for the intermediate ions.
 We discuss this further in section \ref{subsubsec:convergence}.
 At still later times ($t \gtrsim 250$ kyr; see figure \ref{fig:origin-of-ions}) the outer region of the bubble cools down to below $10^5$ K and becomes the dominant contributor.